OmSerenity/Linux_Server/README.md

 ```
 sudo nano ~/.ssh/authorized_keys
 ```
 Use nano commands "Ctrl-O", then press "Enter" to save, then "Ctrl-X" to exit the file.

+**Note where you found the grader.pub file because that you will need to give the (Udacity) reviewer/grader the private key that was generated/paired with this public key.
+In my machine, it was under C:/Users/(what my computer's user was names)/.ssh

 Then, change the permissions and change the owner from *root* to *grader*:
 ```
 sudo chmod 700 ~/.ssh